HewaSeelawansha/Movie-Corner/README.md

 Movie Corner - Full Stack Movie Application

-Note :- Need to uncomment the protected routes wrapped <App/> in development setup, since I had unwrapped protected routes since had issues when deploying the backend server.
+Developer Note :- In the development setup, make sure to uncomment the protected routes wrapped around <App />.
+These were temporarily unwrapped due to deployment issues with the backend server hosted on Vercel.
+The issue still occurs occasionally, although the backend sometimes works as expected.

 Overview